 In 2000 I co-founded CO11ECTIVE — a brand and design practice built around that idea.

-I paint, fabricate and sometimes write about what I learn as I go.
+I paint, fabricate, and sometimes write about what I learn as I go.

 When I'm not in the studio I'm fly fishing, or watching two better versions of myself play baseball and pole vault.